ReDI-School/intro-java/homeworks/Homework_8.10.18.md

 Input: [1,4,7,3,6]
 Output: 7
 ```
-## 3. Write a method that reverses the given array.
+## 3. Write a method that returns a new array that contains the elements of the input array in the reverse order
 ```Java
 public static ArrayList<Integer> reverseScores(ArrayList<Integer> scoreBoard)
 {